-5 Experiment 1: The Shepard patterns in phonological space
+5. Experiment 1: The Shepard patterns in phonological space

-There are several reasons to expect that human phonotactic learning should unfold as described by GMECCS, rather than as described by rule-based models of concept learning such as RULEX (Nosofsky, Palmeri, & McKinley, 1994).
-Theoretically, GMECCS is derived from independently-motivated linguistic theories of phonotactics and phonotactic learning (see Section 3), whereas the rule-based models are not.
-Empirically, cue-based learning of concepts is facilitated by unsupervised training, incidental (unintentional) learning, and stimulus dimensions that are hard to verbalize (Kurtz et al., 2013; Love, 2002) - all properties of the phonotactic learning situation.
-Experiment 1 is a straightforward test of this hypothesis.
-It compares the learning of all six SHJ types in an unsupervised phonological-learning paradigm to see whether human generalization performance followed the I > III, IV > II, V > VI prediction derived in Section 4.2.
+There are several reasons to expect that human phonotactic learning should unfold as described by GMECCS, rather than as described by rule-based models of concept learning such as RULEX (Nosofsky et al., 1994).
+Theoretically, GMECCS is derived from independently motivated linguistic theories of phonotactics and phonotactic learning (see Section 3), whereas the rule-based models are not.
+Empirically, cue-based learning of concepts is facilitated by unsupervised training, incidental (unintentional) learning, and stimulus dimensions that are hard to verbalize (Kurtz et al., 2013; Love, 2002)-all properties of the phonotactic learning of all six SHJ types in an unsupervised phonological-learning paradigm to see whether human generalization performance followed the I > III, IV > VI prediction derived in Section 4.2.

-5.1 Methods
+5.1.
+Methods

-5.1.1 Stimuli
+5.1.1.
+Stimuli

-The stimuli were words of the shape $C_1V_1C_2V_2$ where C ranged over [t k d g] and V over [i u æ a].
-There were 4 binary phonological features, each of them characteristic of a specific type of segment in the CV-tier (either vowel or a consonant), and each occurring in two distinct syllabic positions (either in the first or the second syllable).
-This yields a total of 8 binary stimulus distinctions as summarized in Table 3, and a total of 256 possible word types.
+The stimuli were words of the shape $C_1V_1C_2V_2$, where C ranged over [t k d g] and V over [i u æ a].
+There were four binary phonological features, each of them characteristic of a specific type of segment in the CV-tier (either vowel or a consonant), and each occurring in two distinct syllabic positions (either in the first or the second syllable).
+This yields a total of 8 binary stimulus distinctions, as summarized in Table 3, and a total of 256 possible word types.
 The stimuli were synthesized using the MBROLA concatenative diphone synthesizer (Dutoit, Pagel, Pierret, Bataille, & van der Vreken, 1996).
-(These stimuli have been used in several other experiments, including Kapatsinski 2011; Lin 2009; Moreton 2008, 2012).
+(These stimuli have been used in several other experiments, including Kapatsinski, 2011; Lin, 2009; Moreton, 2008, 2012).